OpenDSA/OpenDSA/RST/source/RadixSort.rst

 the "last digit" has been found to distinguish among real numbers, or the last character in variable length strings.
-Implementing the concept of Radix Sort with the trie data structure (Module <ODSAref "Trie" />) is most appropriate for these situations.
+Implementing the concept of Radix Sort with the trie data structure (Module :numref:`<Trie>`) is most appropriate for these situations.

 At this point, the perceptive reader might begin to question our earlier assumption that key comparison takes constant time.
 If the keys are "normal integer" values stored in, say, an integer variable, what is the size of this variable compared to :math:`n`?
-In fact, it is almost certain that 32 (the number of bits in a standard ``int`` variable) is greater than :math:`\log n` for any practical computation.
+In fact, it is almost certain that either 32 or 64 (the number of bits in a standard ``int`` variable on most computers) is greater than :math:`\log n` for any practical computation.
 In this sense, comparison of two long integers requires :math:`\Omega(\log n)` work.

-Computers normally do arithmetic in units of a particular size, such as a 32-bit word.
+Computers normally do arithmetic in units of a particular size, such as a 32-bit or 64-bit word.
 Regardless of the size of the variables, comparisons use this native word size and require a constant amount of time since the comparison is implemented in hardware.
-In practice, comparisons of two 32-bit values take constant time, even though 32 is much greater than :math:`\log n`.
+In practice, comparisons of two 32-bit values take constant time, even though 32 is typically much greater than :math:`\log n`.
 To some extent the truth of the proposition that there are constant time operations (such as integer comparison) is in the eye of the beholder.